How To Begin

 Wakeboarding skills directly cross over to kiteboarding

-However, Surfing, Snowboarding, Longboarding, Mountainboarding, Skateboarding, are all also good for board skills.
+However, Surfing, Snowboarding, Longboarding, Mountainboarding, Skateboarding, are all good ways to build board skills.
 The preferred method is to learn to ride a Wakeboard behind a Boat, WaveRunner, or at a Cable Park go for it.

 If you live in snow country with a goal of learning kiteboarding (on the water) you'll want to spend more time on a Snowboard rather than skis.